 Aurora Cannabis posts $985M loss as revenue tumbles

-Sales fell 11 percent from the previous year
+Sales fell 11% from the previous year

 Aurora Cannabis posted a net loss of $985 million in the three months through December as revenue slid.